Multi-Agent Reinforcement Learning for the Low-Level Control of a Quadrotor UAV

-Notably, a cascade MARL quadrotor low-level control framework has been proposed in \cite{han2022cascade} by decomposing quadrotor dynamics into six one-dimensional subsystems.
-However, their approach aims to train multiple single agents independently using traditional SARL algorithms, implying that each subsystem is controlled by a separate agent, rather than in a cooperative manner.
-Further, the dynamics is decomposed under the assumption of small-angle maneuvers, and as such, there is a restriction in applying this approach for complex maneuvers. \textbf{Quadrotor Decoupled Yaw Control.} A geometric control system with decoupled yaw was proposed in \cite{gamagedara2019geometric}, where the quadrotor attitude dynamics is decomposed into two distinct components: the roll/pitch part controlling thrust direction and the yaw part.
-This was extended by incorporating adaptive control terms to address uncertainties and disturbances in \cite{gamagedara2022geometric}.
-Through numerical simulations and experimental validation, the advantages of decoupled yaw dynamics over conventional quadrotor control methods based on complete attitude dynamics were demonstrated, especially in flight maneuvers involving large yawing motions.
-Relying on the Lyapunov stability, this work should be distinguished from data-driven reinforcement learning.
+\textbf{MARL for Quadrotor Control.} While multi-agent RL has received significant attention in quadrotor applications, the primary focus has been on higher-level decision-making for multiple quadrotors, including cooperative trajectory planning and formation control while ensuring collision avoidance~\cite{li2021distributed,batra2022decentralized,ourari2022nearest}.
+Notably, a cascade MARL low-level control framework for a quadrotor has been proposed in \cite{han2022cascade} by decomposing quadrotor dynamics into six one-dimensional subsystems.
+However, their approach aims to train multiple single agents independently through traditional SARL algorithms, implying that each subsystem is controlled by a separate agent rather than operating in a cooperative manner.
+Moreover, they decomposed the dynamics under the assumption of small-angle maneuvers, which limits its applicability to complex scenarios involving large rotations. \textbf{Quadrotor Decoupled Yaw Control.} A geometric control system with decoupled yaw was proposed in \cite{gamagedara2019geometric}, where the quadrotor attitude dynamics is decomposed into two distinct components: the roll/pitch part, which controls thrust direction, and the yaw part, responsible for heading direction.
+This was further extended in \cite{gamagedara2022geometric} by integrating adaptive control terms to address uncertainties and disturbances.
+Relying on the Lyapunov stability, these works should be distinguished from the presented data-driven reinforcement learning.

-The proposed approach utilizes MARL for the low-level control of a quadrotor, where the control task is decomposed into the position command tracking and the yawing control with potentially conflicting objectives.
-This improves the data efficiency and the stability of training against SARL, as well as the control performance, as two agents are specialized in their own tasks specifically.
-Moreover, compared with the prior works in MARL devoted to the coordination of multiple quadrotors, we present the unique perspective of utilizing MARL for a single quadrotor by decomposing the dynamics.
+In comparison to prior studies, our work presents a unique perspective of utilizing MARL for single quadrotor control by decoupling yaw control from translational control, thereby improving training efficiency and stability as well as control performance against SARL.